aodn/ogcapi-java/README.md

 # How code generated

+> WARNING: You may experience code generation problem when the code is running in Windows machine
+> .
+Namely some enum will generated in two classes where one prefix with Api and the other emum contains
+> empty skeleton.

 All code generated using swagger generator with openapi file download online, these pages provide link to a website which store the openapi file.